adhocmaster/drone-dataset-tools/README.md

-# Drone-Dataset Tools
+# Drone-Dataset Extractor Tools

-The goal of this repository is to make using [drone datasets](https://www.drone-dataset.com/) as easy as possible.
+The goal of this repository is to extract pedestrin crossing trajectories (and related trajectories) from [drone datasets](https://www.drone-dataset.com/) as easy as possible.
-Therefore, we provide source code in Python for import and visualization.
-Thus, this source code not only allows to visualize trajectories and thus get an overview, but also serves as a template for your own projects.

-# Extractor documentation:
+# Pedestrian Crossing Extractor Documentation:
 Read the documentation [here](./doc/extractors.md) for the extractor API.
 Read the documentation [here](./doc/visualization.md) for the visualization API..